 Proponents of hemp and bamboo have both made some pretty bold and superlative claims over the years.
 Of course, I share their enthusiasm.
 But sometimes these claims wander into the territory of exaggeration.

-Any in case, we hear it said that one is a miracle crop, and one can save the planet.
-Hemp grows like a weed, and yet bamboo is supposed to be the fastest growing plant on earth.
+In any case, we hear it said that one is a miracle crop, and one can save the planet.
+Hemp grows like a weed, and yet bamboo is supposed to be the fastest-growing plant on earth.
 So which one is better?

 It’s not an easy comparison to make, and I’m generally reluctant to do so.
 At the same time, it is a question that comes up often.
 And it can make for some pretty interesting conversation.
 So let’s have a look at some of the benefits and properties of both hemp and bamboo.